HostClubKea/CarND-LaneLines-P1/reflections.md

 ## Pipeline

-The detection of the lane marking was done in 5 generakl steps:
+The detection of the lane marking was done in 6 general steps:
 * Converting image to greyscale
 * Applying gausian filter on the image
 (Remove noise from image which helps us to get cleaner results from next step)
 * Perform Canny edge detection
 (Detects edges in the image)
+* Apply mask to canny edge image (We know that lane lines are in some region infront of the car and don't want to process other edges)
 * Detecting lines using Hough transformation
-(Detects lines fset of points)
+(Detects lines from set of points)
 * Connecting hough lines into lane lines